2025–26 Copa del Rey

-The 2025–26 Copa del Rey (branded as the Copa del Rey MAPFRE for sponsorship reasons) is the 124th staging of the Copa del Rey (including two seasons where two rival editions were played).
-The winners are assured a place in the 2026–27 UEFA Europa League group stage.
-Both the winners and the runners-up will qualify for the four-team 2027 Supercopa de España.
+The 2025–26 Copa del Rey (branded as the Copa del Rey MAPFRE for sponsorship reasons) was the 124th staging of the Copa del Rey (including two seasons where two rival editions were played).
+The winners were assured a place in the 2026–27 UEFA Europa League league stage.
+Both the winners and the runners-up would qualify for the four-team 2027 Supercopa de España.

-Barcelona are the defending champions, having beaten Real Madrid in the final of the previous edition.
+Barcelona were the defending champions, having beaten Real Madrid in the final of the previous edition, but were eliminated by Atlético Madrid in the semi-finals.

-The final will be held at La Cartuja in Seville in April 2026.
+The final was held at La Cartuja in Seville on 18 April 2026.
+Real Sociedad defeated Atlético Madrid 4–3 on penalties to win their third Copa del Rey title.

 As across Spain, match times up to 26 October 2024 and from 30 March 2025 are CEST (UTC+2).
 Times on interim ("winter") days are CET (UTC+1).
 Matches played in the Canary Islands use the WET (UTC±00:00).

 Schedule and format

 On 30 June 2025, the RFEF introduced changes in the format of the competition, with the preliminary stage becoming a two-legged tie.
-The first and second rounds remain a single match, but a new criteria of geographical proximity was created to define which teams will face each other in these rounds.
-In the round of 32 and in the round of 16, Supercopa de España teams will be separated into a new pot, facing the teams from lowest divisions in both rounds.
+The first and second rounds remained a single match, but a new criteria of geographical proximity was created to define which teams would face each other in these rounds.
+In the round of 32 and in the round of 16, Supercopa de España teams were separated into a new pot, facing the teams from lowest divisions in both rounds.